History > Norka 1798

 Norka 1798 - A Description of the Colony

 A description of many Volga German colonies was made by the Saratov Office for the Guardianship of Foreign Settlers, referred to by the colonists as the Kontora, as part of the 1798 Russian Census.
-The report for Norka was written and signed by Collegiate Assessor and Cavalier Sixtel on November 26, 1798 and was based on personal observation as well as information from the Vorsteher (leader of the village council) and Beisitzer (village council assessor) of Norka.
+The report for Norka was written and signed by Collegiate Assessor and Cavalier Sixtel on November 26, 1798.
+It was based on personal observation and information from the Vorsteher (village council leader) and Beisitzer (village council assessor) of Norka.

 They sell the grain in the city of Saratov.
 Prices vary.
-In the summer and winter of 1797, they sold rye for 2 rubles, wheat for 3 rubles 30 kopeks, barley for 1 ruble 20 kopeks, oats for 1 ruble 10 kopeks, millet for 1 ruble 20 kopeks per chetvert.
+In the summer and winter of 1797, they sold rye for 2 rubles, wheat for 3 rubles and 30 kopeks, barley for 1 ruble and 20 kopeks, oats for 1 ruble and 10 kopeks, millet for 1 ruble and 20 kopeks per chetvert.
 The common granary is in good order and constructed in a suitable place.
 Rye, wheat, and oats are stored therein by chetvert per family personally.
 There are 15 of the first, 40 of the second, and 50 chetvert of the third held for allocation to the local inhabitants.

 Completed with signatures of the Vorsteher, Beisitzer, and best people of the colony.
 Authenticated by Collegiate Assessor and Cavalier Sixtel.

 They sell the grain in the city of Saratov.
 Prices vary.
-In the summer and winter of 1797, they sold rye for 2 rubles, wheat for 3 rubles 30 kopeks, barley for 1 ruble 20 kopeks, oats for 1 ruble 10 kopeks, millet for 1 ruble 20 kopeks per chetvert.
+In the summer and winter of 1797, they sold rye for 2 rubles, wheat for 3 rubles and 30 kopeks, barley for 1 ruble and 20 kopeks, oats for 1 ruble and 10 kopeks, millet for 1 ruble and 20 kopeks per chetvert.
 The common granary is in good order and constructed in a suitable place.
 Rye, wheat, and oats are stored therein by chetvert per family personally.
 There are 15 of the first, 40 of the second, and 50 chetvert of the third held for allocation to the local inhabitants.

 Completed with signatures of the Vorsteher, Beisitzer, and best people of the colony.
 Authenticated by Collegiate Assessor and Cavalier Sixtel.